Windows App: Upload Documents

 Here's how to upload in bulk:

 1. Place each document you need to upload in the proper client folder.
-Create as many subfolders inside a client’s folder as needed.
-The maximum upload file size is 200 Mb.
+Create as many subfolders as you need inside a client folder.
+The maximum upload file size is 300 Mb.

 2. Click +NEW, then select Bulk Upload.
 You can also right-click the TaxDome Windows application tray icon and select Bulk Upload.

 3. Locate the parent folder you’ve created.
-If your folders are named as the account name or ID, the TaxDome Windows application will select the client names automatically.
-You have the option to change any suggested client accounts, add new or select from existing ones.
+If the name of the folder is the account name or ID, the TaxDome Windows application will match the client names automatically.
+You also have the option of adding new accounts or selecting existing accounts.

-You can watch the progress of the upload or minimize it (it will continue in the background).
-Once the files have finished loading, download a report.
-Successfully uploaded files will be available in the Docs section of each client’s profile with the folder structure maintained.
+You can watch the progress of the upload or you can minimize it, and it will continue running in the background.
+Once files have finished uploading, you can download a report.
+Successfully uploaded files will be available in the Docs section of each client profile with the folder structure in place.

-The files that are not matched with the account will be placed in the Unmatched tab.
+Files that are not matched to an account can be viewed under the Unmatched tab.

-If there are any errors appeared during the uploading process, they will be shown in the Errors tab.
+If any errors occurred during the uploading process, they are displayed under the Errors tab.

-To make sure your folders are paired with the proper client accounts automatically, each folder name needs to match its corresponding TaxDome client account name or account ID.
+To make sure your folders are automatically paired with the proper client accounts, each folder name needs to match its corresponding TaxDome client account name or account ID.

 To find a client ID and account name, go to the Clients section.
 They are listed in the ID and NAME columns.
-Client account names are either the organization’s name or the client’s first and last name.
+Client account names are either the name of the organization or the first and last name of the client.

 A client ID is a unique combination of two letters and one number, such as JB1 or AR2.